 + A Couple Other Things To Know

 You do NOT need everything on the ILP supply list!
-Like we mentioned before, bringing supplies that are single use are very helpful.
+Like we mentioned before, bringing supplies that are single use are very helpful, so pick and choose what you ask for.

-Generally, ILP teachers tend to use a ton of construction paper (seriously, bring A TON), paper plates, paper bags, yarn, tape (all kinds — bring a lot!), but you can also check in on your ILP City page to see what supplies your school might need in particular.
+Generally, ILP teachers tend to use a ton of construction paper (seriously, bring a ton!! ), paper plates, paper bags, yarn, tape (all kinds of tape and glue — bring a lot!!), but you can also check in on your ILP City page to see what supplies your school might need in particular.

 You will be sharing with your ILP group.
 Most ILP groups put everyone’s supplies in a storage room to share, which takes off the pressure of bringing everything you might possibly need for your lessons.
 We don't suggest coordinating supplies because that can get complicated and if you're getting supplies donated you can't really be picky anyways.
 It tends to always just work out if everyone brings about a suitcase full to contribute.